ben-spector-cc/intermediate-react-rtl/lesson/outline/learning-standards.md

 npm install --save-dev @testing-library/react
 ```

-Once installed, values from the RTL can be included in your project by importing them:
+Once installed, RTL can be imported into your project:

 ```js
 // app.test.js